libersoft-org/yellow-documentation/ODTP.md

 ## About

 The Open Data Transfer Protocol (ODTP) is an universal communication network protocol used in software like [**Yellow**](https://yellow.libersoft.org).
 It is designed to facilitate reliable and secure data exchange between two points.
-Leveraging the WebTransport protocol for connection establishment and data transmission and Binary JSON (BSON) for structured, compact command representation.

 This documents contains the complete protocol documentation.